dmvieira/web2py-migrate/README.md

 web2py-migrate
 ==============

-Easy web2py database migration scaffolding for continuous integration or simple version control
+Easy [web2py](https://github.com/web2py/web2py/) database migration scaffolding for continuous integration or simple version control.

+This project aim is organize and control [web2py](https://github.com/web2py/web2py/) database migrate with version control using version control tags.

+So you can assign your versions with tags for some branchs.
+For example, if you have a dev and a master branch you can assign `master-migrate` and `dev-migrate` tags and your migrates for dev and master databases will be independently controlled.

+This is very important if you want a [Continuous Integration](http://en.wikipedia.org/wiki/Continuous_integration) like environment.

 How to Use
 --------------